vennelag15/WalmartSalesPrediction/README.md

 # Walmart Sales Forecast
-It is data science project to predict Walmart sales using different models of machine learning.
+It is data science group project to predict Walmart sales using different models of machine learning.